-any people need to perform more than one task at a time during walking such communication between people, transportation of objects from one location to another, and monitoring of the environment.
-Gait disturbance has been shown in people with Parkinson disease (PD)1.
-Subjects find that when they focus attention on one task, the performance of another becomes troublesome^{1,2}.
-The magnitude of deterioration is thought to be proportional to the complexity of the secondary motor task being performed^{3,4}.
-The second task becomes slow and difficult to sustain, and in some cases cannot be performed at all^{6,7}.
+any people need to perform more than one task at a time during walking such as communication between people, transportation of objects from one location to another, and monitoring of the environment.
+Gait disturbance has been shown in people with Parkinson disease (PD).
+Subjects find that when they focus attention on one task, the another performance of becomes troublesome $^{28,32}$ .
+The magnitude of gait deterioration is thought to be proportional to the complexity of the secondary motor task being performed.
+The second task becomes slow and difficult to sustain, and in some cases cannot be performed at $all^{18,21}$ .

-Physical therapists should know whether the type of secondary task affects gait so that they can educate patients with PD about likely consequences and risks of performing motor or cognitive activities while walking8.
+Physical therapists should know whether the type of secondary task affects gait so that they can educate patients with PD about likely consequences and risks of performing motor or cognitive activities while walking.

-Most of the evidence for impaired dual

-task performance in people with PD has come studies of upper-extremity performance^{1,16}.
-Talland and Schwab2 studied people with and without PD during tasks requiring them to press a counter with one hand while they transferred beads with the other hand.
+Most of the evidence for impaired dual task performance in people with PD has come from studies of upper-extremity performance1,3,4,7,8,18,21,28,32 Talland and Schwab studied people with and without PD during tasks requiring them to press a counter with one hand while they transferred beads with the other hand.
 They also assessed sequential (unitask) performance of these actions.
 Although, both groups showed reduced movement speed in the dual task condition.
 Those with PD showed a much greater performance decrement.

-Similarly, Dalrymple-Alford et al., studied the effects of adding a cognitive task (digit recall) when subjects performed an upper-extremity tracking task. without PD were able to maintain similar levels of skill on the tracking task while recalling the digits.
+Dalrymple-Alford al Similarly, et studied the effects of adding a cognitive task (digit recall) when subjects performed an upper-extremity tracking task.
+Subjects without PD were able to maintain similar levels of skill on the tracking task while recalling the digits.
 Subjects with PD increased the number of tracking errors when they focused their attention on reciting the digits.
 Based on previous research, therefore, people with PD appear to have difficulty performing simultaneous upper-extremity motor tasks as well as motor tasks coupled with cognitive tasks.

 The dual task interference effects seen in the studies of upper-extremity performance may not necessarily apply to gait.
-Arm and hand movements are mainly controlled by the motor cortical regions, whereas locomotion is thought to be regulated mainly at brain-stem, spinal, and cerebellar regions, with descending input from the cortex ^{10,13}.
-Gait consists of highly preprogrammed movements, whereas some upper-extremity movements are more novel and are thought to require attention, visual guidance, and somatosensory feedback to control their performance ^{14,15}.
+Arm and hand movements are mainly controlled by the motor cortical regions, whereas locomotion is thought to be regulated mainly at brain-stem, spinal, and cerebellar regions, with descending input from the cortex.
+Gait consists of highly preprogrammed movements, whereas some upper-extremity movements are more novel and are thought to require attention, visual guidance and somatosensory feedback to control their performance.

 There are a few explanations for why people with PD experience troublesome dual task interference.
-First, central processing resources become depleted because degeneration of neurons of the substantia nigra pars compact in the brain stem and consequent dopamine insufficiency11.
-Because dopa-mine is one of the main neurotransmitters used by the basal ganglia in the control of well learned. sequential actions, the ability to perform these goal-directed tasks without undue attention is compromised.
-Second, there is some evidence to suggest that the basal ganglia-frontal cortexbasal ganglia feedback loops play a critical role in regulating movement automaticity11.
-According to Iansek and Coworkers12mention that, when two tasks are performed at the same time one usually runs at a subconscious level through the basal ganglia while the person attends to the other, which is controlled by the frontal cortex.
+First, central processing resources become depleted because of degeneration of neurons of the substantia nigra pars compact in the brain stem and consequent dopamine insufficiency.
+Because dopa-mine is one of the main neurotransmitters used by the basal ganglia in the control of well-learned, sequential actions, the ability to perform these goal-directed tasks without undue attention is compromised.
+Second, there is some evidence to suggest that the basal ganglia-frontal cortexbasal ganglia feedback loops play a critical role in regulating movement automaticity'.
+According to Iansek and Coworkers mention that, when two tasks are performed at the same time one usually runs at a subconscious level through the basal ganglia while the person attends to the other, which is controlled by the frontal cortex.
 If the basal ganglia are defective then the automatic task becomes slow, reduced in amplitude, or ceases altogether.
-The presence of external cues enhances performance presumably by focusing the person's attention on movements or thoughts that would otherwise be subconscious and by allowing the movements to be controlled by neural networks within the frontal cortex ^{13,16}.
+The presence of external cues enhances performance presumably by focusing the person's attention on movements or thoughts that would otherwise be subconscious and by allowing the movements to be controlled by neural networks within the frontal cortex.